 - Add another layer of graham crackers.

-- Top with ½ of the remaining whipped cream and smooth it out.
+- Top with ยฝ of the remaining plain whipped cream and smooth it out.

 - Add one last layer of graham crackers.

-- Top with the last of the whipped cream.
-Cover with plastic wrap and place in the fridge for at least 4 hours, or overnight is best.
+- Top with the last of the plain whipped cream.
+Then cover with plastic wrap and place in the refrigerator for at least 4 hours (or up to overnight) to set up.
+Slice and serve.

 WHAT IS AN ICEBOX CAKE?

-An icebox cake is a dessert typically made with cream, fruits, nuts, and wafers or graham crackers that is layered and sets in the refrigerator.
+An icebox cake is a dessert typically made with whipped cream/pudding, fruits, nuts, wafers or graham crackers that is layered and sets in the refrigerator.

 WHAT OTHER FLAVORS CAN I USE?